Skip to main content

 How US Juvenile Records Appear in CPIC/NCIC

-Whether a specific US juvenile record appears in NCIC — and therefore becomes visible to CBSA — depends on several factors:
+Whether a specific US juvenile record is present in NCIC, and therefore potentially visible to CBSA, depends on several factors:

 • Age at time of offence: In most US states, juvenile records (from under age 18 proceedings) are in a separate system from adult records.
 Many juvenile-only records are not automatically entered into NCIC.